A new working paper written by Shannon Monnat, “The Contributions of Socioeconomic and Opioid Supply Factors

 Alex Rothenberg was at the University of North Carolina on February 7, to give a seminar on his paper with

 Samuel Bazzi, Arya Gaduh, and Maisy Wong, "Unity in Diversity?
 How Intergroup Contact Can Foster Nation Building."

 No. 212 Abstract "Who Benefits from Accountability-Driven School Closure?
 Evidence from New York City," Robert Bifulco, Jr. and David Schwegman.
 December 2018.
 WP212 Full Paper

 No. 211 Abstract "Contagious Exporting and Foreign Ownership: Evidence from Firms in Shanghai using a Bayesian Spatial Bivariat Probit Model," Badi H. Baltagi, Peter H. Egger, and Michaela Kesina.
 April 2018.
 WP211 Full Paper

 No. 210 Abstract "Rental Market Discrimination against Same-Sex Couples: Evidence from an Email Correspondence Audit," David Schwegman.
 September 2018 (Revised from October 2017).
 WP210 Full Paper

 Policy Brief No. 53/2018 "Unequal Hopes, Lives, and Lifespans in the USA: Lessons from the New Science of Well-Being."
 Thirtieth Annual Herbert Lourie Memorial Lecture on Health Policy.
 Carol Graham (September).

-Policy Brief No. 52/2017 The Opioid Epidemic: A Practice and Policy Perspective.
-29th Annual Herbert Lourie Memorial Lecture on Health Policy.
-Gail D'Onofrio (October)
+Policy Brief No. 52/2017 "The Opioid Epidemic: A Practice and Policy Perspective."
+Twenty-ninth Annual Herbert Lourie Memorial Lecture on Health Policy.
+Gail D'Onofrio (October).